ObolNetwork/obol-docs/docs/dv/09_charon_cli_reference.md

   charon create enr [flags]

 Flags:
-      --data-dir string                The directory where charon will store all its internal data (default ".charon/data") -h, --help                           Help for enr
+      --data-dir string                The directory where charon will store all its internal data (default ".charon") -h, --help                           Help for enr
       --p2p-allowlist string           Comma-separated list of CIDR subnets for allowing only certain peer connections.
 Example: 192.168.0.0/16 would permit connections to peers on your local network only.
 The default is to accept all connections.
       --p2p-bootnode-relay             Enables using bootnodes as libp2p circuit relays.
 Useful if some charon nodes are not have publicly accessible.